Educational Tools For Teaching Kids 4+ About Black History

 This book portrays the civil rights movement through the eyes of a child.
 Meet Audrey Faye Hendricks the youngest child to be arrested during a civil rights protest in Birmingham, Alabama.

-What Black history resources have you and your family enjoyed?
+What Black history resources are you and your family enjoying?
 Feel free to share this post and comment below!
-Have a question for us?
-Write us at email@example.com
+Find us on Twittter @growingupgupta and on Instagram, Pinterest, and Facebook @growingupguptas.

 This post contains affiliate links which support the operation of this blog.